dotnet/docs/docs/csharp/whats-new/csharp-6.md

 ## Null-conditional operators

 The *null conditional operator* makes null checks much easier and fluid.
-Replace the member access `.` with `?.` and use expressions between `{` and `}` instead of ordinals:
+Replace the member access `.` with `?.`:

 [!code-csharp[NullConditional](../../../samples/snippets/csharp/new-in-6/program.cs#NullConditional)]

 In the preceding example, the variable `first` is assigned `null` if the person object is `null`.
 Otherwise, it gets assigned the value of the `FirstName` property.
 Most importantly, the `?.` means that this line of code doesn't generate a `NullReferenceException` when the `person` variable is `null`.
 Instead, it short-circuits and produces `null`.
+You can also use a null conditional operator for array or indexer access.
+Replace `[]` with `?[]` in the index expression.

 This expression returns a `string`, regardless of the value of `person`.
 When the expression short-circuits, the `null` value returned is typed to match the full expression.